largor/dotfiles/README.md

 # Introduction
-This are my current dotfiles for a Arch system running Hyprland.
+This are my dotfiles for a Arch system running Hyprland.

 # Applications
 - launcher: fuzzel